 Incorrect Numbers Example 2:

-If you don’t understand the rules for the calculation of offers in compromise, payments plans, and bankruptcy, you don’t know how many sharks are watching you.
+If you don't understand the rules for the calculation of offers in compromise, payments plans, and bankruptcy, you don't know how many problems can arise when filing the 433.

 Sometimes people get in trouble for providing incorrect information on the form 433A.
 They lie outright, or the IRS takes the position that the information provided was incorrect and purposely so… even though the incorrect information was inadvertently provided.